Flore-Mueth/ADA_P3-jekyll/index.md

 ### What We'll Explore

-In this project, we set out to uncover how cast diversity influences both the financial and critical success of films—and the results might surprise you.<br> {: .text-justify}
+In this project, we set out to uncover how cast diversity influences both the financial and critical success of films—and the results might surprise you.<br>
 Does diversity impact box office performance?
 To find out, we will dive into the data using linear regression to pinpoint trends while accounting for factors like movie length and release year.<br>
 But the intrigue does not stop at ticket sales—what about awards?
 Are films with more diverse casts more likely to snag nominations for prestigious accolades like the Oscars or Golden Globes?
 With a little help from propensity score matching, we can compare similar films and see if diversity tips the scales or not...<br>
 Lastly, let’s not forget the critics and audiences, do movies with diverse casts get higher ratings on IMDb?
 Through logistic regression and statistical analysis, we aim to decode these patterns.<br>